Kjell Scherpen: International career

 Having represented the Netherlands at under-19 and under-21 youth levels, Scherpen received his first call-up to the Dutch senior squad in June 2022 to replace the injured Tim Krul.

 Personal life

 When he was 18 years old, his older brother Jorg (20) died after having been in a coma following a sudden cardiac arrest.
+He is the tallest player in the history of the Premier League.